beranradek/artbeams/README.md

 Run using `./gradlew bootRun` or `java -jar build/libs/*.jar`

-Updating gradle wrapper: Update gradle version in build.gradle and run: gradle wrapper
+Updating gradle wrapper: Update gradle version in build.gradle or springBootVersion of spring-boot-gradle-plugin and run: gradle wrapper

 ### Automatic application restarts using Spring Developer Tools